Flag of Washington: History

+Proposed redesign

+As part of the United States Bicentennial in 1976, the Santa Barbara Museum of Art held a nationwide contest for new flags for American states, cities, and other entities.
+A panel of judges selected 25 of the best designs to be displayed at various exhibitions around the United States, including at the Museum of Modern Art in New York City.
+Among the selected designs was a proposed flag for Washington, designed by Seattle designer Terrence A. Geiger, that featured green and yellow triangles in a repeated pattern.

+A bill to form a redesign committee to produce a new state flag was proposed by a state legislator in 2025.
+The committee would include a bipartisan set of lawmakers, the Washington Secretary of State, the director of the Washington Arts Commission, historians, cultural leaders, tribal members, and citizens.
+A new design would be recommended by July 1, 2028 and require a referendum to be officially adopted as the state flag.
+The bill is in response to a wave of state flag redesigns that had been adopted or proposed in the 2020s.

 Design

 The flag of Washington consists of a dark green field with the seal of Washington, a portrait of George Washington inside a ring with the words "The Seal of the State of Washington 1889", in the center.
 The flag may also have an optional gold fringe.
 It is the only U.S. state flag to feature a green background, as well as the only one to feature the likeness of an identifiable historic person.
 The flag has an aspect ratio of 1:1.6 (equivalent to 5:8), with the exception of two alternate flag sizes: 3 x 5 ft and 4 x 6 ft.
 The size of the seal is proportional to the length of the flag, with a ratio of 1:3 between the seal diameter and length of the flag.
 On a 5 x 8 ft flag, the seal has a diameter of 31 in.